linkorb/polaris-local-inventory/README.md

 git submodule update --init --recursive
 ```

-The polaris submodule tracks the `develop` branch of
+The polaris submodule tracks the `main` branch of
 linkorb/ansible-collection-polaris and is mounted in the
 `collections/ansible_collections/linkorb/polaris/` folder.
 You can configure a
 different branch: